-In order to simplify the proceedings, Swiss courts have discretion to limit the proceedings to individual issues or prayers for relief.
+In order to simplify the proceedings, Swiss courts have discretion to limit the proceedings to individual issues or prayers for relief, or order the separation of jointly-filed actions.

 6 Duties & Powers of the Courts

 6.1 Is there any particular case allocation system before the civil courts in your jurisdiction?
 How are cases allocated?